webclinic017/edgedb/docs/reference/clients/js/insert.rst

 Handling conflicts
 ^^^^^^^^^^^^^^^^^^

-:index: querybuilder unlessconflict unless conflict constraint
+.. index:: querybuilder, unless conflict, constraint

 In EdgeQL, "upsert" functionality is achieved by handling **conflicts** on ``insert`` statements with the ``unless conflict`` clause.
 In the query